Greg Brown Endowed Chair and Director of Rutgers Addiction Research Center

-The Rutgers Brain Health Institute is seeking an outstanding research leader for the Henry Rutgers Professorship in Addiction and to serve as the Director of a new Rutgers University Addiction Research Center (RuARC).
+The Rutgers Brain Health Institute is seeking an outstanding research leader for the Greg Brown Endowed Chair in Addiction and to serve as the Director of a new Rutgers University Addiction Research Center (RuARC).
 For More information Click here.

 Post Doctoral Positions in Neuroscience at the Rutgers Brain Health Institute